 As colleges and universities navigate the COVID-19 pandemic, we're continuing our efforts to provide you with useful student resources and the latest online program information.
 Check our coronavirus resources page to learn more.

 If you have an interest in business and management, gaining an online finance degree can open up countless career opportunities.
 This is particularly the case in today's ever-changing financial and economic climate: modern technology has created new and exciting ways to analyze and manage financial matters, and an online finance degree will prepare you with tools and skills you will need to excel in the field.
-Those who pursue careers as financial analysts and managers can earn a salary as high as $91K per year, making a bachelor's degree in finance a sound investment.
+Those who pursue careers as financial analysts and managers can earn an average salary of $85,660 per year, making a bachelor's degree in finance a sound investment.

 You can pursue your finance degree online through one of the many great and affordable programs that feature asynchronous and even hybridized curriculums, which allows you to earn your degree on your own terms and timeline.
 Today's online finance degree programs feature innovative learning platforms and formats that make it easier to gain the skills needed to prepare for the challenging career paths available to you in the world of finance.

 What are the best finance programs of 2020?
 Here are our top 10:

 |9||University of Minnesota - Crookston||Crookston, MN|

 |10||Regis University||Denver, CO|

 - HOW DO I GET A FINANCE DEGREE ONLINE?

 Applicants to online finance programs must typically meet minimum GPA requirements for transfer credits or high school studies.
 Some programs also require standardized test scores or work experience in the field.
 Read more here..

 - WHAT CAN YOU DO WITH A FINANCE DEGREE?